sougata-github/go-learn/README.md

 NOTE: `int` will default to 32 bits or 64 bits depending on your system architecture.

-In Go we also have access to unsigned ints i.e `unint` with same sizes as ints but only store positive integer so using `unint` we can store +ve integers twice as large in the same amount of memory.
+In Go we also have access to unsigned ints i.e `uint` with same sizes as ints but only store positive integer so using `uint` we can store +ve integers twice as large in the same amount of memory.

-- unint8
+- uint8
-- unint16
+- uint16
-- unint32
+- uint32
-- unint64
+- uint64

 int8: `(-128,127)`
-unint8: `(0,255)`
+uint8: `(0,255)`

 For example if we want to store 256 RGB then unsigned 8 bit integer is the best fit rather than 64 bit integer.